Estonia for Digital Nomads: The Definitive Guide 2022

 Estonia Digital Nomad Visa

 In August 2020, Estonia introduced Digital Nomad Visa for remote workers and digital nomads to live and work in the country with legal permission.
-One can apply for the visa at the closest Consulate or the Estonian Embassy.
+One can apply for a visa at the closest Consulate or the Estonian Embassy.
 But before that, he must download the visa application from the website of Foreign Affairs, Government of Estonia.

 Visa applicants can opt for C-visa (short stay for 90 days) or D-visa (stay longer than 90 days).